-- New arrival from various states is pouring in various markets and cash as well as future market seems to be under pressure.
-Private traders and big farmers are releasing old stock whatever they have .In Gujarat and M.P arrivals have gone up to 25000 bags per day and it will continue to increase in weeks ahead.
-Arrivals from new wheat in Rajasthan too is increasing and building pressure on the market. - Gujarat government has decided to procure wheat at minimum support price (MSP) from March 15, 2011.
-The government would purchase wheat at the MSP of Rs 1120 per quintal.
-The step was taken to safeguard the interests of the farmers in case of the market prices going below the MSP levels.
-Prices are likely to remain under pressure. - Around 1-3 million tons of wheat could be easily exported from India and it won't have any bearing on government's food stocks and grain availability."
-This is the best time to allow wheat exports as Indian wheat, which is comparable to Australian wheat, will fetch around Rs 15-Rs 16 per kilogram in the international markets, Decision still pending. - Govt. will start procuring wheat on 1st April in Punjab, Haryana and U.P on MSP.
+- Future and cash wheat market remained under extreme pressure due to rising arrivals in Gujarat, M.P.
+Besides, Punjab, Haryana and eastern states are likely to enter in harvesting phase soon.
+Demand is steady against increasing supply. - This year higher arrival is expected from all major wheat growing states.
+Market is ruling above MSP right now due to various reasons like Rs 100 per qtl. bonus to wheat farmers in M.P., buying at high prices by MNC's on hope of opening up export.
+However prices are likely to slip near MSP. - Govt. has increased the procurement target on back of estimating higher production.
+However, India lacks parity for the time being.
+If prices go up once again in the international market some export might be possible.
+Higher export may boost domestic market prices and will directly impact the procurement target. - Expert say that around 1-3 million tons of wheat could be easily exported from India and it won't have any bearing on government's food stocks and grain availability."
+This is the best time to allow wheat exports as Indian wheat, which is comparable to Australian wheat, will fetch around Rs 15-Rs 16 per kilogram in the international markets, Decision over this issue is still pending. - Govt. will start procuring wheat on 1st April in Punjab, Haryana and U.P on MSP.
 Procurement in U.P. may increase this year due to higher production.
 Even Gujarat may contribute more in this marketing season. - India's Feb.
 1 wheat stocks were at 19.4 million tons, substantially higher than a target of 8.2 million ton - India's wheat planting until Feb.
 4 rose 3% from a year earlier to a record, brightening prospects of a bumper crop.
 The wheat sowing area increased to 29.45 million hectares from 28.32 million hectares, the government data showed.
 India, the world's second-largest wheat grower, aims to produce 83.69 million tons of wheat in 2010-11, up 3.3% from the previous year - Global wheat production may rise by 4% to 672 million tons .As for India timing is most crucial given the high price of domestic wheat.
 While parity at the current levels is achievable, margins will evaporate as the global wheat prices decline and the window of opportunity will vanish.
 Prices have started coming down. - World wheat production is set to rise by about 4 per cent to 675 million tonnes in 2011-12 and oilseeds are forecast to rise 3 per cent to 317 million hectares.
-ABARES says the world wheat indicator (US hard red winter, fob Gulf) will fall by 19 per cent in 2011-12 to average out at US\$250 per ton. - International market has come down but downfall will not continue due to uncertain weather and increased demand .Political unrest in many countries impacted the demand for the time being.At lower level buyings are expected from many importing nations.
+ABARES says the world wheat indicator (US hard red winter, fob Gulf) will fall by 19 per cent in 2011-12 to average out at US\$250 per ton.